Jamcre/bluetti-esp32-bridge/README.md

 - Your sensor will not start recording data until you set up the RTC 'hub'.

 ### Physical Mounting and Case:
-- CAD files located in repo @ ecolibrium2025-sensors/_hardware/CAD.
+- CAD files located in repo @ ecolibrium2025-sensors/_hardware/CAD. (link needed)
 - ensure the sensor node is mounted such that water does not infiltrate.

 ## Real Time Clock 'Hub'